lulingliu/lulingliu.github.io/content/posts/grant/index.md

 **Name of Funding Organization**: State Key Laboratory of Remote Sensing Science
 **Location**: Beijing, China
 **Amount**: $2,750
-**Project**: Estimation and analysis of the proportion of global population with access to electricity based on long-term nighttime light remote sensing data.Add any **markdown** formatted content here - text, images, videos, galleries - and even HTML code!
+**Project**: Estimation and analysis of the proportion of global population with access to electricity based on long-term nighttime light remote sensing data.

 # Scholarships